View basket (0 items $0.00)

 A prop-free variation of Reclining Hand-to-Big Toe Pose (Supta Padangusthasana) to open the hamstrings.

-Variations on Child’s Pose (Balasana) (photo below) to create space in the low back.
+Variations on Child’s Pose (Balasana) (photo below-we added props) to create space in the low back.

 Toe Squat to stretch the soles of the feet.